Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 These capacitors are normally located on the exterior of the compressor motor.
 Your compressor motor may have one or two capacitors, depending on whether that motor has a start, a run, or a combination capacitor.

 What the capacitors do is give the motor an electrical boost when it’s starting, and ongoing power support when it’s running, if that compressor motor has a run capacitor as well.
 If you’ve worked through the reasons for the compressor starting and stopping with no relief as yet, it’s time to check the capacitors.
-There is a page on this site that explains how to do that, and provides further information about compressor motor capacitors if you are interested.
+There is a page on this site that explains how to do that and provides further information about compressor motor capacitors if you are interested.

 We have discussed the most frequent reasons for a compressor that starts and stops with abnormal frequency when you are using it.
-There can be other reason, yet typically they will be to do with the power supply, or the motor itself.
+There can be other reasons, yet typically they will be to do with the power supply, or the motor itself.

-If you have worked through the advice above and your air compressor still has a starting and stopping issue, why not post a question in the ASK forum page?
+If you have worked through the advice above and your air compressor still has a starting and stopping issue, why not post a question on the ASK forum page?
 Please identify the make and model of compressor you are asking for help with, and let us know what you found when you followed the steps above to try and determine why your air compressor starts and stops.